Former Ecuadorian President Denounces His Country's Treatment Of Julian Assange As 'Torture'

 “Denial of visitors is a clear violation of his rights.
 Once we give asylum to someone, we are responsible for his safety, for ensuring humane living conditions.
 Without communications to the outside world and visits from anyone, the government is basically attacking Julian’s mental health.”

-In March 2018, Ecuador’s London embassy, in which WikiLeaks founder has been living in since 2012, cut his communications following social media comments.
+In March, 2018, Ecuador’s London embassy, in which the WikiLeaks founder has been living in since 2012, cut his communications following social media comments.

 “The measure was adopted in the face of Assange’s failure to comply with a written commitment he assumed with the government at the end of 2017, under which he was obliged not to issue messages that would interfere with other states,” Ecuador’s government said in a statement supplied to Reuters.

 A source close to WikiLeaks told Reuters that the Ecuadorian government prevented Assange from communicating over the phone and the internet.
-Apart from that, according to the same source, Ecuador’s government also instructed embassy officials to refuse to allow Assange’s visitors enter the embassy.
+Apart from that, according to the same source, Ecuador’s government also instructed embassy officials to refuse to allow Assange’s visitors to enter the embassy.

 Julian Assange was instructed to erase a tweet about Catalonia, and to stop tweeting about the autonomous community altogether.
-After refusing to comply with Ecuadorian government’s requests, WikiLeaks founder was punished, Reuters reported.
+After refusing to comply with Ecuadorian government’s requests, the WikiLeaks founder was punished, Reuters reported.

-In June 2012, Julian Assange entered the building of Ecuador’s embassy in London to avoid extradition to Sweden to face questioning about allegations of sex crimes.
-Ecuador’s current President Lenin Moreno has described Assange as “a stone in our shoe.”
+In June, 2012, Julian Assange entered the building of Ecuador’s embassy in London to avoid extradition to Sweden to face questioning about allegations of sex crimes.
+Ecuador’s current president, Lenin Moreno, has described Assange as “a stone in our shoe.”

-Former president, Rafael Correa, denounced Moreno’s actions, citing Ecuador’s legal obligations under international law.
+Former president Rafael Correa denounced Moreno’s actions, citing Ecuador’s legal obligations under international law.
 During the 2016 U.S. election, Correa’s own government briefly suspended Assange’s internet connection, claiming his attacks on Hillary Clinton were becoming excessive.

 “But that was just temporary,” Correa told The Intercept.
 “We never intended to take away his internet for an extended period of time.
 That is going way too far.”

-Correa’s successor Lenín Moreno recently signed an agreement focused on security cooperation with the United States.
+Correa’s successor, Lenín Moreno, recently signed an agreement focused on security cooperation with the United States.
 According to Correa, “this agreement with the U.S. means control, intervention, spying.”
-This is why former President of Ecuador believes his country’s government could submit to American and British demands regarding Assange.
+This is why the former president of Ecuador believes his country’s government could submit to American and British demands regarding Assange.

 British Foreign Office Minister Alan Duncan described Assange as a “miserable little worm,” according to Reuters.